haroldadmin/Vector/docs/usage/basics.md

 }
 ```

-## The Presenter class
+## The View class

-The presenter class serves as the UI for your application.
+The view class serves as the UI for your application.
 Vector provides a simple [`VectorFragment`](../components/vector-fragment.md) component for this.
-It is a subclass of the AndroidX Fragment, and has a convenient [`CoroutineScope`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/) to launch coroutines.
+It is a subclass of the AndroidX Fragment, and has a convenient `renderState` to collect state updates and render the UI.
 Let's use it to build our `NotesListFragment` class.

 ```kotlin
 class NotesListFragment: VectorFragment()